microsoft/pxt/docs/blog.md

 September 16th, 2019 by [Jaqster](https://github.com/jaqster)

-Computer Science Education week is happening again this year and it's coming soon!
-We are excited about it and want to provide some quick and easy MakeCode activities for students to use...
+Computer Science Education week is coming up in December, and Educators can start planning some fun MakeCode activities for it now.
+Here's a list of some quick and easy MakeCode tutorials and projects you can do for Hour of Code, or really anytime...
 **[Continue reading this blog post](/blog/csed-week/csed-week-2019)**

 ## [Arcade Game Jam](/blog/arcade/game-jam)